HMCS St. Croix (I 81)

 |Notes on event|

-At 21.51 hours on 20 Sep 1943 the HMCS St. Croix (I 81) (LtCdr A.H.
-Dobson, RCNR, DSC) was hit in the stern by a Gnat from U-305 while escorting the convoy ON-202 south of Iceland.
+At 21.51 hours on 20 September 1943 HMCS St. Croix (I 81) (LtCdr A.H.
+Dobson, DSC, RCNR) was hit in the stern by a Gnat from U-305 while escorting the convoy ON-202 southwest of Iceland.
 She sank within six minutes after being hit by a T-3 coup de grâce from the same U-boat at 22.44 hours.
-The next morning, five officers and 76 men were picked up from two rafts and a half sunken whaler by HMS Itchen (K 227), which also had been attacked by U-305 with a Gnat at 22.53 hours, but was missed.
-Only one of the rescued men (Stoker W. Fisher) survived the sinking of the frigate by U-666 (Engel) on 23 September.
+The next morning, five officers and 76 men were picked up from two rafts and a half sunken whaler by HMS Itchen (K 227) (LtCdr C.E.
+Bridgman, DSO, RNR) which also had been attacked with a Gnat by U-305 at 22.53 hours, but was missed.
+Only one of the rescued men survived the sinking of the frigate by U-666 (Engel) on 23 September.

-The HMCS St. Croix (I 81) was one of the first victims of the new developed acoustic torpedo Gnat.
+HMCS St. Croix (I 81) was one of the first victims of the newly developed acoustic torpedo Gnat.

 If you can help us with any additional information on this vessel then please contact us.